zkalmanson/Neurodegeneration/README.md

 # Neurodegeneration
 Neurodegeneration Project.\
-"blebDetection" is the most current version of detecting feature points
+"blebDetection" is the most current version of detecting feature points "dendriteCropping" crops down images, still in progress of being cleaned up "createTrainingSet" and "TestingSet" are experiments with k means clustering to categorize points.
+These are still work in progress